happyjack27/autoredistrict/README.md

 	 * TODO: need to add a metric for how evenly distributed voting power is.  preferably in units of bits or nats.
 	 *
 	 * 	TODO: add persistence to business objects, ala json from/to.
+	 *
+	 * measuring voting power as a posteri self-entropy of district?
  	*/

 	import java.util.*;